kurtradecki/gcp-pa-psc-looker-demo/README.md

 3. Create a project in GCP, if not already created.
 Reference if needed [Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
 4. Follow these instructions to create a PSC-based Looker Core instance: [Create a Private Service Connect Looker instance](https://cloud.google.com/looker/docs/looker-core-create-psc#create_instance)
 5. In the gcp-pa-psc-looker-demo directory, rename example.tfvars to terraform.tfvars
+6. Capture the following information for the terraform.tfvars file:
+   a.
+Project ID
+   b.
+Looker Core instance name
+   c.
+Looker Core PSC service attachment URI
-6. In terraform.tfvars, add the values for variables that need values (see the file for which).
+8. In terraform.tfvars, add the values for variables that need values (see the file for which).
 All other values can stay the same unless customization required.
 Reference if needed for how to find project ID, see [Find the project name, number, and ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects)
-7. At the command prompt where you'll run the script, in the Terraform directory, run:
+9. At the command prompt where you'll run the script, in the Terraform directory, run:
 ```sh
 terraform init
 terraform plan